callan 2022

 Rank Ordering the Callan Periodic Table

-Going back another decade, we can see the rank order is quite different!
+Going back another decade, the rank order of asset class returns is quite different.

-So, what can we learn about the future by looking at the past via the Callan Chart?
+What can we learn about the future by looking at two decades in review via the Callan Chart?

 Lesson 1:

 Nobody knows which horse is going to win this year’s race.
 There is no future predictive value of the Callan Periodic Table.
-What does this mean?
-Past performance doesn’t mean much for the future.
 Don’t buy last year’s winners.

 Lesson 2:

 Diversification leads to lower returns but higher risk-adjusted returns.
 People often get this wrong.
-They think diversification in their assets will lead to higher returns.
+They think diversification leads to higher returns.
 Concentration—in the right funds—leads to higher returns.
 This is why owners of winning companies are the wealthiest people around.
 However, diversification leads to higher risk-adjusted returns.
-You want to permanently own all the winners all the time (and, unfortunately, all the losers too).
-And then rebalance.

 Lesson 3: